Skip to main content

 trophy On-ear

-If you plan to use full-size headphones for sports activities, good stability means you don’t have to worry about them falling off your head mid exercise.
+If you plan to use full-size headphones for sports (instead of earbuds), you need good stability.
+So you don’t have to worry about your headphones falling off your head mid exercise.

-Sweating due to blocked airflow is also worth mentioning.
-Your ear canals help to cool your head (literary holes in your head), so even if you use earbuds, you’ll feel slightly hotter as a result.
+Plus they help you cool down.
+Sweating due to blocked airflow is a thing.
+Your ear canals help cool your head (like vents in your head).
+So, if you use earbuds, you’ll feel slightly hotter (temperature-wise, not attractiveness-wise).

 On-ear

-Lightweight design makes them a better overall option for sports.
-Most importantly, you don’t feel them on your head as much, so they bother you less during workouts.
+Lightweight design makes them a better option for sports.
+Most importantly, you don’t feel them on your head as much, so they don’t bother you during workouts.

 Woman sports headphones

-While in-ear headphones are the best for stability, on-the-ear headphones are the second-best alternative.
+While in-ear headphones (earbuds) are the best for stability, on-the-ear headphones are the second best.

 Over-ear

-While you can use over-ear headphones for working out, and there are some great models out there, they’re too heavy to feel secure.
+While you can use over-ear headphones for working out (there are some good models out there), they’re too heavy to feel secure.

-Since headphones are heavier, you also feel them more during exercising as they bounce on your head.
+Since headphones are heavier, you feel them bounce on your head when exercising.

-While they cover a larger area, earpads primarily focus on comfort instead of strong clamp force.
-As a result, they can quickly fall off your head when you lean your head backward.
+While they cover a larger area, earpads primarily focus on comfort instead of a strong clamp force.
+As a result, they can quickly fall off when you lean your head backward.

 Excess sweat also makes headphones more slippery.